This post may contain affiliate links. Please read our disclosure policy.

 This crispy baked chicken legs recipe is simple, inexpensive, and has minimal prep time.
 It’s great for easy weeknight dinners!

-It's fantastic just how good these baked drumsticks taste with a simple seasoning of salt, pepper, and smoked paprika.
-That's all you really need!
+It’s fantastic just how good these baked drumsticks taste with a simple seasoning.
+That’s all you really need!
 The smoked paprika is rubbed onto the skin and gives it a nicer color and slightly smoky flavor.
-My favorite part is the flavorful crispy chicken skin you get from baking in the oven.
+My favorite part is the flavorful crispy chicken skin you get from baking.